Core dependencies

 self.depthwise = nn.Conv2d(

-in_channels, in_channels, =kernel_size,
+in_channels, in_channels,

-padding=in_channels, # Key: groups = in_channels
+groups=in_channels, # Key: groups = in_channels

-)self.bn = nn.BatchNorm2d(in_channels)
+self.bn = nn.BatchNorm2d(in_channels)

 def forward(self, x):